GalacticDynamics/dataclassish/README.md

 <h1 align='center'> dataclassish </h1>
 <h2 align="center">Tools from <code>dataclasses</code>, extended to all of Python</h2>

-Python's `dataclasses` provides tools for working with objects, but only compatible `@dataclass` objects. 😢 </br> This repository is a superset of those tools and extends them to work on ANY Python object you want! 🎉 </br> You can easily register in object-specific methods and use a unified interface for object manipulation. 🕶️
+Python's [`dataclasses`][dataclasses-link] provides tools for working with objects, but only compatible `@dataclass` objects. 😢 </br> This repository is a superset of those tools and extends them to work on ANY Python object you want!
+🎉 </br> You can easily register in object-specific methods and use a unified interface for object manipulation. 🕶️

 For example,